One Saturday morning, a text from Lucky lit up Shelly’s phone. “NY NY wedding.”

 After they hung up, Shelly returned to online research for a medical review article she was co-authoring with Nepski.

 George appeared at noon.
 Unshaven, he had just woken up and was still wearing his bathrobe.

-“Did you talk to your Dad?”
+“Did you talk to your Dad?” asked Shelly.

 “About you leaving for Germany, yes.
 I said I’ll be fine, especially with Dr. Campbell checking in.”

-“George,” she asked, “what shall we take to the Nepskis for Thanksgiving dinner?”
+“Well, then we won’t have any problems, George.
+Now what shall we take to the Nepskis for Thanksgiving dinner?”

 “Too early to think.”

-After he sat down to eat, Shelly ventured, “George, your dad said you may have a little bit of Native American in you.
+Shelly ventured, “George, your dad said you may have a little bit of Native American in you.